夫婦別姓も選べる社会へ!訴訟 Lawsuit for a Society Where Couples Can Take Separate Surnames!

 Plaintiff Yukari Uchiyama

-I met my current husband and wanted to live together as partners.
-However, I did not want to lose the name I had for many years, nor did I want to make the other partner think that they have to do the same, so I proposed a common-law marriage.
-As my husband listened to me, and started to imagine a society where men were effectively forced to change their surnames, he began to question the surname system.
-Having the same last name had nothing to do with family unity or happiness, so we decided to have a common-law marriage.
+I met my current husband and wanted to live together as a partner, but I didn't want to lose the name we'd lived with for so many years, and I didn't want him to have to go through the same thing, so I suggested we choose common-law marriage.
+As my husband listened to my thoughts, he began to imagine what it would be like in a society where men were practically forced to change their surnames, and he began to have doubts about the same-surname system.
+He also realized that having the same surname has absolutely no connection to family unity or closeness, so we chose common-law marriage.

 Plaintiff Megumi Ueda